Bedroom lighting ideas – 18 unique and stylish ways to light your sleep space

 Wondering how to plan bedroom lighting?
 Good bedroom wall lighting ideas might be what your space requires.

-‘Well-planned lighting can make a small bedroom look bigger or a basement bedroom feel as if it is above ground,’ says lighting designer and Design Director at John Cullen, Sally Storey.
+‘Well-planned lighting can make a small bedroom look bigger or a basement bedroom feel as if it is above ground,’ says Sally Storey, Design Director at John Cullen.

-If floor space is at a premium, or you prefer a relatively minimal scheme, then wall-hung light fixtures are the best option.
-Opt for one that is fully-adjustable, with a far reach.
+If you want to optimize space and prefer a minimal scheme, then wall-hung light fixtures are the best option.
+Opt for one that is fully adjustable with a far reach that can be dimmed depending on the time of day.

 A gray bedroom with a white pendant ceiling light and a table lamp